 Apart from that, the specs of 3700X are making it the direct competitor (read killer) of Intel’s Core i9-9700K despite being significantly less expensive.
 This is the reason why I am personally considering to make a shift from team blue to team red (for the first time ever) this summer.

-Coming back to the topic, since I have already talked about suitable rams for 3700X/3800X builds, I thought it would be good to complement it with a post regarding suitable motherboards for aforementioned CPUs.
+Coming back to the topic, since I have already talked about suitable RAMs for Ryzen 7 3700X / 3800X builds, I thought it would be good to complement it with a post regarding suitable motherboards for aforementioned CPUs.